What is the OLLIMove?

 "Baton of Hope"

-which saw extreme athletes taking on amazing challenges...
+extreme athletes taking on amazing challenges...

 In 2023 the Baton was passed on to